kendru/learn-cljs/content/section-3/lesson-16-grokking-collections.md

 string key, such as the `title` and `content` of a blog post.
 We are probably already familiar how these types of collections work from JavaScript or another language.

+---

+*In this lesson:*

+- Using lists for managing ordered data
+- Using maps for looking up values by a key
+- Using sets for keeping data unique

+---

 ### Example: Contact Book